 Existing System & Need for System

 Before this, the management of the hospital is done manually.
 There are some problem arise especially for the data retrieval.
 Hospital has a problem of loss of patient data.
 There is also redundant patient data if the patient not sure whether they have come to the hospital before.
 So the clerk consider the patient as a new patient and add new data.
 Currently, the inventory for the medicine is done manually.
 The management of the hospital also have to takes times to check for the medicine inventory.
-Clinic Management System is developed to support and automate the hospital daily operation.
+Hospital Management System is developed to support and automate the hospital daily operation.

 Hospital Management System is a system that can help the hospital to manage their daily activity.
 This system will involve all the hospital operation starting from patient registration until billing the patient.
 Here the patients can register through online and get their appointment.
 This system help reduce the problems occur when using the manual system.
 The important thing is it will become easier for the data record and retrieval.
 This software also stores all the patient details, patients lab reports, bill calculation, billing, monthly reports, daily reports.

 The system enables doctors and hospital assistant to manage patient records, medicine stock, and appointment and produce reports.
 This system will be able to generate report regarding the hospital operation.
-User can enter the patient details. what ever treatment he has taken will also be saved in the database.
+User can enter the patient details.
+Whatever treatment he has taken will also be saved in the database.
 Other than that, the system is user friendly and it can help the hospital to manage their activity.